utkarsh9891/PackageSync/README.md

 #### Backup/Restore via a Zip file (Recommended)
   * __Backup__ - This backs up your package list & the custom settings you have made for each of the packages into a zipped file.
-  The zipped file is stored with the name _`SublimePackagesBackup.zip`_ on the Desktop.
-  * __Restore__ - This restores packages list & their user settings from the zipped file _`SublimePackagesBackup.zip`_ on the Desktop.
+  * __Restore__ - This restores packages list & their user settings from the zipped file backup created using PackageSync.

 #### Backup/Restore via folder
-  * __Backup__ - Works the same way as the zip file, with the only difference that the contents are placed in a folder _`SublimePackagesBackup`_ on the Desktop instead of a zip file.
+  * __Backup__ - Works the same way as the zip file, with the only difference that the contents are placed in a folder instead of a zip file.
+  > The user-setting file for PackageSync (PackageSync.sublime-settings) is never backed up.
-  * __Restore__ - Works the same way as a zip file, with the only difference that the contents are fetched from a folder _`SublimePackagesBackup`_ on the Desktop instead of a zip file.
+  * __Restore__ - Works the same way as a zip file, with the only difference that the contents are fetched from a folder instead of a zip file.

 #### Backup/Restore only Package List
-  * __Backup__ - Backs up only the installed packages list to a file _`SublimePackagesList.txt`_ on the Desktop.
+  * __Backup__ - Backs up only the installed packages list to a file.
 User settings are ignored in this option.
+  > The user-setting file for PackageSync (PackageSync.sublime-settings) is never backed up.
-  * __Restore__ - Restores only the installed packages list from a file _`SublimePackagesList.txt`_ on the Desktop.
+  * __Restore__ - Restores only the installed packages list from a file.
 User settings are ignored in this option.

 ## Usage

 The commands are available under the menu _`Tools -> PackageSync`_.

 Alternatively, from inside Sublime Text, open Package Control's Command Pallet: <kbd>CTRL</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> (Windows, Linux) or <kbd>CMD</kbd> <kbd>SHIFT</kbd> <kbd>P</kbd> (Mac) & search for `PackageSync:` to get the list of available commands.

+## Settings

+PackageSync provides the following user configurable settings:

+#### prompt_for_location *[boolean, true by default]*
+Decides if the user is asked for providing location to back up to or restore from.
+If set as true, user is prompted every time for a path upon back up or restore operation.
+If set as false, the location specified in settings is used.
+If no location has been specified in settings, by default user's desktop is used for backup.

+#### zip_backup_path *[string]*
+The zip file path to use for backing up or restoring package list & user settings.
+> *`"prompt_for_location" = false`* & `"zip_backup_path" = ""`
+This combination backs up & restores using the zip file _`SublimePackagesBackup.zip`_ on the current user's Desktop.
+It also overrides any existing backup at this location without confirmation.

+#### folder_backup_path *[string]*
+The folder path to use for backing up or restoring package list & user settings.
+> *`"prompt_for_location" = false`* & `"folder_backup_path" = ""`
+This combination backs up & restores using the folder _`SublimePackagesBackup`_ on the current user's Desktop.
+It also overrides any existing backup at this location without confirmation.

+#### list_backup_path *[string]*
+The file path to use for backing up or restoring only the package list.
+> *`"prompt_for_location" = false`* & `"list_backup_path" = ""`
+This combination backs up & restores using the file _`SublimePackagesList.txt`_ on the current user's Desktop.
+It also overrides any existing backup at this location without confirmation.

+#### ignore_files *[array]*
+The list of files to ignore when backing up.
+It supports wildcarded file names as well.
+Supported wildcard entries are '*', '?', '[seq]' & '[!seq]'.
+For further details, please see the [fnmatch documentation](https://docs.python.org/2/library/fnmatch.html).

+#### ignore_dirs *[array]*
+Directories to ignore when backing up.

+#### include_files *[array]*
+The list of files to include when backing up.
+Do note that __*ignore_files holds higher priority as compared to include_files*__.
+So a file matching both the settings would essentially be ignored, as governed by ignore_files.
+It supports wildcarded file names as well.
+Supported wildcard entries are '*', '?', '[seq]' & '[!seq]'.
+For further details, please see the [fnmatch documentation](https://docs.python.org/2/library/fnmatch.html).

 ## Installation